 Why it's done

-- Are 12 years old and older
+- Are 4 years old and older.

-In addition, the FDA has approved vagus nerve stimulation for the treatment of depression in adults who:
+The FDA has approved vagus nerve stimulation for the treatment of depression in adults who:

-- Continue standard depression treatments along with vagus nerve stimulation
+- Continue standard depression treatments along with vagus nerve stimulation.

-Surgical complications with vagus nerve stimulation are rare and are similar to the dangers of having other types of surgery.
+Surgical complications with implanted vagus nerve stimulation are rare and are similar to the dangers of having other types of surgery.
 They include:

-- Difficulty swallowing
+- Difficulty swallowing.

 Side effects after surgery

-Some of the side effects and health problems associated with vagus nerve stimulation can include:
+Some of the side effects and health problems associated with implanted vagus nerve stimulation can include:

-- Voice changes
+- Voice changes.

-- Throat pain
+- Throat pain.

-- Tingling or prickling of the skin
+- Tingling or prickling of the skin.

 How you prepare

-Make sure you know what all of your other treatment choices are and that you and your doctor both feel that vagus nerve stimulation is the best option for you.
-Ask your doctor exactly what you should expect during surgery and after the pulse generator is in place.
+It's important to carefully consider the pluses and minuses of implanted vagus nerve stimulation before having the procedure.
+Make sure you know all of your other treatment choices.
+Be sure that you and your health care provider feel that implanted vagus nerve stimulation is the best option for you.
+Ask your provider exactly what to expect during surgery and after the pulse generator is in place.

-Food and medications
+Food and medicines

 What you can expect